-^{} Note - Percolation test was performed in approximately the lower 4± feet of the test borehole.
+\ Note - Percolation test was performed in approximately the lower 4± feet of the test boreholes.

 In view of the test data, the shallow subsurface granitic bedrock exhibits low permeability.
 It should be noted that these results are un-factored.
-Although the single test did not indicate localized impermeability, variability can be possible due to changes in both material density and gradation.
-The boring logs indicate that with respect to sand and silt contents, the soils are somewhat variable with depth therefore infiltration rates could range.
+Although the tests did not indicate localized impermeability, variability can be possible due to changes in both material density and gradation.
+The boring logs indicate that shallow bedrock exists across the site and, therefore, infiltration rates could be consistently very low.